Welcome to your CΘllege EΧperience.

-History of Theta Chi Fraternity: 158 years and counting...
+History of Theta Chi Fraternity: 163 years and counting...

 The next evening, April 11, the first initiation was conducted.
 One of the initiates was Edward Bancroft Williston of San Diego, California, and the other was Lorenzo Potter of Elkhorn, Wisconsin.
-Theta Chi was the first Greek Letter society to make its appearance at Norwich.
+Theta Chi was the first Greek letter society to appear at Norwich.
 It was preceded in 1853 by a secret society known as the “Regulators.”
 Whether there was any connection between the Regulators and Theta Chi is open to conjecture.
-It is known that Freeman was a Regulator and that when the Regulators passed out of existence in 1856 practically all of the paraphernalia of this organization passed into the possession of Theta Chi Society.
+It is known that Freeman was a Regulator and that when the Regulators passed out of existence in 1856 practically all of the paraphernalia of this organization was passed into the possession of Theta Chi Society.
 The fundamentals of the organization, as expressed in the original constitution, to this day remain unchanged.
 Our present ritual includes the original ritual used in 1856.
-The oaths taken by Freeman and Chase on that April evening long ago have since been shared by every man initiated into Theta Chi.
+The oaths taken by Freeman and Chase on that April evening so long ago have since been shared by every man initiated into Theta Chi.
 At the Seventy-Fifth Anniversary Convention held at Northfield, Vermont, in 1931, the Fraternity placed suitably marked granite memorials at the grave of Freeman near Plainfield, New Hampshire, and the grave of Chase in Claremont, New Hampshire.

 In the first decade of the Fraternity’s existence a number of serious handicaps were experienced.
-The Civil War greatly depleted the student body of the University, for Norwich was a military school.
-After the fire in 1866 there was doubt for a while as to whether or not the University would continue.
-The war, the fire, and the uncertainty regarding the continuation of the University seriously lowered the attendance, and the school opened in the Fall of 1866 with only nineteen students.
-In spite of the low enrollment, which continued for some years, Dodge and Ellis say that “The Theta Chi and Alpha Sigma Pi fraternities flourished in this period, 1866 to 1880”, tell us in “The History of Norwich University”.
+The Civil War greatly depleted the student body of the University.
+After the fire in 1866, there was doubt for a while as to whether or not the university would continue.
+The war, the fire, and the uncertainty regarding the continuation of the university seriously lowered attendance, and the Fall of 1866 semester began with only nineteen students.
+In spite of low enrollment, which continued for some years, Civil War Maj.
+Gen. Grenville H. Dodge and Norwich Historian William Arba Ellis stated that “the Theta Chi and Alpha Sigma Pi fraternities flourished in this period, 1866 to 1880”, tell us in “The History of Norwich University.”
 Just what the word “flourished” meant is not known, but it is supposed that even with a small university enrollment, Theta Chi was able to get its share of new members.
 In 1881 the student body of Norwich was reduced to a dozen men, and Theta Chi found itself with one active member.
 This critical situation was relieved when local alumni worked with the undergraduate member, James M. Holland, ’83, in pledging and initiating Phil S. Randall, ’86, and Henry B. Hersey, ’85, thus preserving the existence of the Fraternity.